reserve-protocol/protocol/contracts/plugins/assets/frax-eth/README.md

 #### tryPrice

-This function uses `refPerTok`, the chainlink price of `ETH/frxETH`, and the chainlink price of `USD/ETH` to return the current price range of the collateral.
+This function uses `refPerTok` and the chainlink price of `USD/ETH` to return the current price range of the collateral.
+Once an oracle becomes available for `frxETH/ETH`, this function should be modified to use it and return the appropiate `pegPrice`.